alesky78/CryptocurrencyAlerting/README.md

 ```

 ## Configuration of the actions
-as described before, actually there are the action already implemented
+as described before, actually these are the actions already implemented
  - send a mail
  - create a popup on the desktop and emit a sound

- this actions can be configured in the way to tailor the way you are notified.
+ these actions can be configured in the way to tailor the way you are notified.

 ### configure the mail provide action - mandatory step if you intend send mail
 This application rely on the Smtp protocol to send the mails, the implementation is done on the way to support the majority of the Use cases: Encrypt by TLS or SSL, authentication, etc...